petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 These steps dump your database and compress it into a resulting `database.gz` file.

 !!! tip
-    To ignore a database when creating a dump, use the LCP_DUMP_DATABASES_TO_IGNORE variable.
+    To ignore a database when creating a dump, use the `LCP_DUMP_DATABASES_TO_IGNORE` variable.

 ### Creating the Volume File

-If you are uploading a backup with the [LCP tool](#uploading-backups-via-the-cli-tool), you don't need to create a volume file because the tool automatically compresses your document library's files.
+If you are uploading a backup with the [LCP tool](#uploading-backups-via-the-cli-tool), a volume file is not necessary because the tool automatically compresses your document library's files.

 To upload a backup via the Cloud console UI or API, you must compress the document library to upload it.